The New, Social Workspace

 The meeting exchange

 Next level is large, open, “exchange” type meeting areas, inspired by old style clubs with loads of different types of seating.
 Numerous informal meetings can take place at one time, and workers can enjoy a buzzy, clubby atmosphere.
+Larger organisations can incorporate a café or canteen.

 The war room